Introduction

 Frequently Asked Questions

-What is the purpose of a GWAC?
+What is the difference between a GSA Schedule and a GWAC?

 Conclusion